jlmelville/smallvis/docs/pacmap.md

 However, for this data it did a fine job: the dot products of each column with the next column was always below $10^{-14}$, which is good enough for me.
-I also tried with [irlba](http://bwlewis.github.io/irlba/) in R, but on this occasion it was irlba that had trouble converging with its default parameters.
+I also tried with [irlba](http://bwlewis.github.io/irlba/) in R, but on this occasion it was irlba that had trouble converging with its default parameters (increasing the `work` parameter fixed this issue).
 In terms of the distributions for the 100 and 3000 dimension distances, results seemed very comparable, so I am sticking with the Python TruncatedSVD results below.

+The above procedure isn't completely ideal because PaCMAP centers its input before performing PCA via SVD.
+The above is just a low-rank approximation via SVD.
+I don't actually know how to safely combine centering with SVD on a sparse matrix with TruncatedSVD (irlba is able to implicitly center sparse data).
+Fortunately, for calculating Euclidean distances, the difference doesn't matter.

 Below is a comparison of the distance distributions using 3000 columns vs 100.